Puntos clave

 Men experiencing prostate-related discomfort often report a combination of pelvic pain, urinary frequency, or a weak flow.
 These symptoms typically arise from inflammation, tissue enlargement, or nerve dysfunction in the pelvic region.
 Over time, such stress may perpetuate a cycle of irritation and immune imbalance.

 Emerging evidence suggests that vagus nerve activity may help interrupt this cycle.
-Studies have shown that higher “vagal tone”—a measure of vagus nerve resilience—is associated with lower levels of systemic inflammation and better prostate outcomes in men [2].
-Conversely, reduced vagal activity has been linked to worsened inflammatory responses throughout the body [3].
+Higher vagal activity (often indexed by HRV) has been associated with lower systemic inflammation in multiple contexts, and in one study, HRV predicted clinical outcomes in prostate cancer; however, this does not yet establish benefits for BPH or chronic prostatitis.
+Lower vagal activity is often associated with higher inflammatory markers across conditions, though causality and magnitude vary by context.
 This connection is fueling new scientific curiosity about how neural modulation could affect prostate tissue health.

 How the Vagus Nerve Calms Inflammation

 Researchers at the Feinstein Institutes for Medical Research have shown that vagal stimulation can modulate immune signaling, reducing inflammatory cytokines in both animal and human studies [5].
-In the context of prostate health, this means that controlled vagal activation could help reduce the chronic, low-grade inflammation seen in many cases of BPH and chronic prostatitis.
+Given the recognized role of chronic inflammation in BPH and prostatitis, VNS is a theory-driven candidate for adjunctive research, but clinical confirmation remains limited.

-More recent findings suggest the existence of a “brain–gut–prostate axis”, in which vagus nerve activity influences gut microbiota, immune signaling, and hormonal pathways that affect the prostate [6].
+Recent reviews propose a ‘brain–gut–prostate’ axis in chronic prostatitis, suggesting neuroimmune and microbiome pathways may interact with prostate inflammation; this remains a developing model.
 These discoveries open up an entirely new framework for understanding prostate inflammation—not just as a local problem, but as part of a systemic imbalance in the body’s nervous and immune networks.

 From Research to Real-World Therapies